Pear & Ras El Hanout Jam

 Last week we talked about combining spices and herbs with fruits to make exotic jams.
 Here’s a seasonal one that is easy to make and does not require pectin.
 Spread it on toast to jazz up your morning, add a dollop to your black tea to make Russian Tea, or add some to your baked goods!
 Make sure to preserve the jam so that you can enjoy it year round.

-Ladle the jam into hot, sterilized half-pint jars, leaving 1/4 inch headroom.
+- Ladle the jam into hot, sterilized half-pint jars, leaving 1/4 inch headroom.
 Wipe the rims with a clean towel, seal, and sterilize by boiling for 10 minutes.
 Let cool and store.
+Makes 3 pints.